Stargnite/printf/README.md

 How to use git in a team setting
 Applying variadic functions to big projects
 The complexities of printf
-Managing a lot of flies and finding a good workflow Prototype int _printf(const char *format, ...);
+Managing a lot of files and finding a good workflow Prototype int _printf(const char *format, ...);
 Usage